Learn to use builtin handles, improve them and create completely custom handles

 //Draw your handles here

-This method have another advantage: it gives you access to the current SceneView but unfortunately this class is totally undocumented but it contains really powerful functions to control the current scene view camera (LookAt, Move to, 2d mode, align view, ....) if you're interested you can check my unofficial doc page for this class.
+This method have another advantage: it gives you access to the current SceneView but unfortunately this class is totally undocumented but it contains really powerful functions to control the current scene view camera (LookAt, Move to, 2d mode, align view, ....) if you're interested you can check the source code of this class on the official Unity C# reference repository.

 Once you are in the good context to call your handles, you just have to choose which handle you want to use in the list of Unity Handles.
 There are some additional settings that cannot be passed as parameter like the handle colors, or if it's lit, these parameters can be set with properties in the Handle class: Handle color, Handle lighting.
 Some of the Handles functions will take a CapFunction in parameter, the purpose of these functions is to manage the visual and "grab" parts of the Handle, so you can have one handle control with multiple visuals (sphere, dot, capsule, ...).
 By default there is a couple of Cap functions (they all ends with "HandleCap") that you can use in the Handles class.